Swamp thing! A dead tree retains grandeur as a spring storm gathers.

 A peripatetic ruby-crowned kinglet (Corthylio calendula) momentarily stops to sing in a forsythia bush, its red crown shining in winter morning light.

-This species of small kinglets typically inhabits northern North America.
-This male was spotted much further south (in DeKalb County, Georgia, USA), probably preparing for its imminent journey back north.
+Ruby-crowned kinglets typically inhabit northern North America.
+I spotted this male, however, much farther south (in DeKalb County, Georgia, USA), where it was probably preparing for its imminent migration back north.

 26 February 2025.